jfluhler/PQCCN-strongswan/Writerside/topics/Overview.md

 The impending presence of quantum computing threatens modern crypto systems, as the means by which most public cryptographic algorithms are secured does not adequately protect against quantum-enabled attacks.
-Current algorithms cannot keep communications secure in a post-quantum world; so it is now necessary to explore the implementation of quantum-resistant algorithms over our existing network infrastructure (Mailloux et. al., p.
+Current algorithms cannot keep communications secure in a post-quantum world; so it is now necessary to explore the implementation of quantum-resistant algorithms over our existing network infrastructure (Mailloux et al., p.
 43).
 But quantum-resistant algorithms may have a different level of stability than existing algorithms when transmitted over the same infrastructure, thus it is critical for Information Security professionals to understand transmission behavior for post-quantum algorithms.
 Fortunately, there has been some research done on network-level key exchange protocols.
 In an article titled